The Morris L. Cohen Rare Book Collection

 Now containing over 1000 volumes, it is modest in comparison to the rare book collections at other major law schools.
 The collection is located in locked, glass-front wooden bookcases on the 3rd floor of the Law Library.

 While modest in comparison to the rare book collections at other major law schools, it features a wide representation of early English treatises, generally regarded as the origins of the Anglo-American legal system.
 Two of the more important treatises included are Sir Edward Coke's Institutes of the Lawes of England (published in 1628-1644 in four parts) and Sir William Blackstone's Commentaries on the Laws of England (published 1765-1769 in four volumes).

 The criteria for inclusion in the collection are date and place of publication, historical or publishing importance, significant ownership, and special binding.
 Monographs published outside of the United States prior to 1800 and American monographs published prior to 1875 are included, as are journals published prior to 1820 and all manuscripts.

 The Morris L. Cohen Rare Book Collection is a unique resource in Western New York and offers research opportunities for a variety of scholars.
 Research needs ranging from legal history and jurisprudence to early English and American history, sociology, geography, political science, and etymology are met by the Cohen collection.
 Part of the collection is catalogued in the OCLC database, with the Charles B. Sears Law Library indicated as a holding library.
 The collection as it was in 1981 is included in the Checklist of Rare Materials in the Charles B. Sears Law Library which is available at the Library.

-To see a list of our Rare Books, search the University Libraries online catalog using an EXPERT search: "wsl=BUFLA AND wcl=RBK".
-For another view, and for Rare Book materials that are not yet cataloged, search the Rare Books inventory.
+To see a list of our Rare Books, search the University Libraries catalog and filter to Law Rare Books.